Skip to main content

 Physiological reasons for toe-walking

 It’s no surprise that babies grow fast.
 When a growth spurt hits, your little one can shoot up without warning.
 This growth means that the long bones in the body grow more quickly than muscles.
-When the tibia, otherwise called the shin bone, grows, it tasks a little while for the calf muscle to catch up.
+When the tibia, otherwise called the shin bone, grows, it takes a little while for the calf muscle to catch up.
 This discrepancy can cause tightness in the muscles of the lower leg as well as in the Achilles tendon, which attaches the calf muscle to the bottom of the heel.

 To relieve the strain and discomfort caused by too-short calf muscles, toddlers will occasionally walk on their heels.
 This method of walking shortens the tendon and muscle, making it more comfortable to walk.